-- Primary reporting line The Group HIA has a direct reporting line to the Chair of the Group Audit Committee. - Secondary reporting line The Group HIA's secondary reporting line on a day-to-day basis is to the Group CRO. - Group HIA Compensation All compensation arrangements for the Group HIA are subject to Group Compensation Committee review and approval, removing any management influence or decision over the Group HIA's compensation. - FIHL and FIBL Boards' Private Sessions The Group HIA has a private session pre-Board meeting with the FIHL Audit Committee Chair and the FIBL Board Chair to discuss in detail the audit report included.
-This ensures that the Group HIA can relay any serious concerns without management present. - Agreement of Audit Reports the Group HIA is responsible for agreeing and issuing all audit reports and being satisfied that any raised actions have been appropriately addressed and closed. - Internal audit policy the approved policy provides for the audit team to have unfettered access to all staff, records and information of the Group as they see fit while conducting audits.
+- Primary reporting line The Group HIA has a direct reporting line to the Chair of the Group Audit Committee. - Secondary reporting line The Group HIA's secondary reporting line on a day-to-day basis is to the Group CRO. - Group HIA Compensation All compensation arrangements for the Group HIA are subject to Group Compensation Committee review and approval, removing any management influence or decision over the Group HIA's compensation. - FIHL Audit Committee and FIBL Board Private Sessions The Group HIA has a private session pre-Board meeting with the FIHL Audit Committee Chair and the FIBL Board Chair to discuss in detail the audit report included.
+This ensures that the Group HIA can relay any serious concerns without management present.
+As per the FIHL Audit Committee agenda there is a standing agenda item for the Group HIA to have a closed session with the Committee members. - Agreement of Audit Reports The Group HIA is responsible for agreeing and issuing all audit reports and being satisfied that any raised actions have been appropriately addressed and closed. - Internal audit policy the approved policy provides for the audit team to have unfettered access to all staff, records and information of the Group as they see fit while conducting audits.